opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 ---------------
 Let's create a new JavaFX project.
 In Scene Builder we set the window elements so that we have a Border Pane with:

 - on RIGHT CENTER we can add a VBox.
-In this one we are goning to need 6 sliders, the first couple will control hue, the next one saturation and finally brightness, with these sliders is possible to change the values of the HSV image.
+In this one we are going to need 6 sliders, the first couple will control hue, the next one saturation and finally brightness, with these sliders is possible to change the values of the HSV image.

 	.. code-block:: xml